Talk to an Expert

 Continuous monetization addresses each of these by replacing hypothetical measurement with behavioral observation, one-time surveys with ongoing demand sensing, static recommendations with iterative improvement, and consultant-delivered pricing with an operational capability that compounds over time.

-The research doesn’t say “never run a survey.”
-PSM and conjoint have a place as exploratory inputs — directional data to inform an initial hypothesis.
+The research doesn’t say “never run a survey.” price-sensitivity surveys and conjoint have a place as exploratory inputs, directional data to inform an initial hypothesis.
 But they are a starting point, not an answer.
 And a pricing consultancy that treats them as the answer is selling certainty built on a foundation the research itself has demonstrated is unreliable.

 If the arguments in this article resonate, LevelSetter is where they become operational.